Balner123/NodeJS_Orbitals/README.md

+>>>>Warning: My english is on low level and language too

 # Orbitals_Model

-This project is try to graphic represent "_Orbitals Curves_" and it can be getting as "_Fourier Transformation_" (in extra-minimal-bad sense).
+This project is try to graphic represent "_Orbital Curves_" and it can be getting as visualisation of "_Fourier Transformation_" (in extra-minimal-bad sense).

 Base of this try is [script.js] in which _madness is hiding on every corner, and where _recursive fucntions_ have blocked access_.
 * It's simple **JavaSript** with **p5.js** library for rendering Canvas